Is this course right for me?

 This is a live online event

-• an understanding of what steps are involved, time frames, what a fellowship involves, international options, how to apply, the different types of fellowships available
+- an understanding of the application process, time frames, what a fellowship involves, international options, how to apply, the different types of fellowships available;

-• planned out a project and application strategy using the unique Electv® funding planning tool.
+- planned out a project & application strategy using the unique Electv® funding planning tool.

 Accessibility